MacGapProject/MacGap1/README.md

     // their absolute paths can be obtained with macgap.file.files();

     //The following two methods will start reading the contents of a file.
-On successful completion the 'onload' event will be triggered.
-That event object will contain the data from the file (event.results).
+    //On successful completion the 'onload' event will be triggered.
+    //The 'onload' event object will contain the data from the file (event.results).

     // Results in String (add  event listener to 'onload' to get results) macgap.file.readAsText('/path/to/file');